BenayounP/AndroidMovieDataBase/README.md

 ## TLDR

-AMDB is a movie data base based on [TMDB API](https://developers.themoviedb.org/3).
+AMDB is a movie app based on [TMDB API](https://developers.themoviedb.org/3).

-It's a personal project to be up to date on Android latest ["official" tools](./documentation/technical/AndroidTools.md) and best practices for the the simplest realistic app.
+It's a personal project to be up to date on Android latest ["official" tools](./documentation/technical/AndroidTools.md) and best practices for a simplest realistic app.

 More details here: